hpaluch/debian-virt-install/README.md

 ```

-WARNING: These scripts has currently many hard-coded assumptions:
+WARNING: These scripts have currently many hard-coded assumptions:

 * KVM NAT network is expected to have 192.168.122.1 gateway IP address
   (default) - squid must listen also there...